Atlantic Illumination Entertainment Lighting

 My Colour Kit has been set up to allow me to go into a venue with little to no advance planning and be able to choose gel to fit the occasion.
 This means having a wide selection of colours.
 In addition, for smaller shows where gel does not travel in the cases containing the lights, I keep the latter's frames and gel in here.

-The main box is an aluminum-edged suit-cased sized case with a carrying handle and snap catches.
+This kit is in an aluminum-edged unit about the size of a suit case; it has a single carrying handle and secures with snap catches.
 Inside, accordion files hold cut sheets of gel for the sizes of the typical fixtures I encounter.
-These are typically 19-centimetre square sizes for 150mm fresnels, ellipsoidals and PAR 56s, and 25-centimetre square sizes for PAR 64s and 200mm fresnels.
-They are categorised by colour & number.
-Envelopes could be used if your stock is smaller, or they could be used outside of the accordion files to hold smaller numbers of odd sizes.
-Extra gel frames are kept in here in case an additional fixture is encountered or I want to change colours during a show.
-It's easier to exchange frames pre-loaded with colour than to re-frame the gel for each change.
+These are typically 19-centimetre square sizes for 150mm fresnels, ellipsoidals and PAR 56s, and 25-centimetre square sizes for PAR 64s and 200mm ellipsoidals and fresnels.
+These cut sheets are categorised by colour & number.
+Envelopes could be used if your stock is smaller, or they could be used in addition to the accordion files to hold smaller numbers of odd sizes.
+Extra gel frames are kept in here in case a fixture without a frame is encountered or I want to change colours during a show without having to re-frame.
+It's easier to exchange frames pre-loaded with colour than to switch the gel for each change.

 A gel cutter, scissors or knife is used to cut new gel, or to reduce large, cut sizes down to smaller ones while on the road.
 A white gel pen marks the catalog number on newly-cut gel but is also used to re-mark old gel when the designations get rubbed off.
 A black felt-tip pen is used to designate lighter colours where a white gel pen's marks might be hard to discern.

 The clips can hold loose gel to fixtures or to barndoors when a frame holder is unsuitable or unavailable.
-I find that large, wooden clothespins work well.
+I find that large, wooden clothespins work well because they hold properly and don't transmit heat.
 Swatch books are needed as references for my colours and number designations.
-One may also use one as a design aid during free time, and to show a sample to interested parties.
+One may also use the book as a design aid during free time, and to show a sample to interested parties.
 The soft cloth and polish are needed to clean up dirty or scratched gel.
 (See "Rejuvenation" under Colour Media Maintenance.)

 Uncut sheets of gel that have been rolled up are secured in the lid via elastic straps.
 I store few gel rolls here due to the space they consume.
 However, I do carry about half a dozen of the most frequent colours that I use.
 I could pre-cut those rolls, but I prefer to leave them as is in case I need odd sizes of common colours.